-- Power STAF WEA AVER NAME М WS BS S T W A Ld Sv Starweaver 16" 3+ 3+ 5 5 6 3 8 4+ A Starweaver is a single model arme d with tw wo shuri iken car nons.
-WEAPON RANGE TYP E S AP D ABILI TIES Shuriken cannon 24" Ass ault 3 6 0 1 n time you make a wound roll of 6+ for this weapon, hit is resolved with an AP of -3. attack in their Shooting phase.
-Measure the range and draw line of sight from any point on this model.
-When they do so, any restrictions or modifiers that apply to this model also apply to its passengers; for example, the passengers cannot shoot (except with Pistols) if this model is within 1" of an enemy unit.
-Note that, due to their Rising Crescendo ability, the passengers can shoot if this model Falls Back.
-Blur of Colour: When this model Advances, add 6" to its Move characteristic for that Movement phase instead of rolling a dice.
-Mirage Launchers: Your opponent must subtract 1 from any hit rolls made against this model in the Shooting phase.
-Explodes: If this model is reduced to 0 wounds, roll D6 before removing it from the battlefield and befor any models disembark.
-On a 6 it explodes, and each within 6" suffers 1 mortal wound.
-TRANSPORT This model can transport 6 <masque> INFANTRY models.</masque> FACTION KEYWORDS AELD ARI, H ARLE QUINS , <ma< td="">SQUE></ma<> SQUE>
+NAME M WS BS S T W A Ld Sv MAIVIL ¥¥ υV Starweaver 16" 3+ 3+ 5 5 6 3 8 4+ A Starweaver is a single r nodel armed d with to wo shuri ken can nons.
+WEAPON RANGE TYP E S AP D ABILIT TIES Shuriken cannon 24" Ass ault 3 6 0 1 time you make a wound roll of 6+ for this weapon, hit is resolved with an AP of -3.
+ABILITIES attack in draw lir they do this mo passeng model i their Ri if this m n their sine of sign so, any del also gers cans s withir sing Cronodel Fa alls Back. :: When to teristic for the state of the stat phase. any point ons or no its pass t (except enemy ability, the this modern than the thin that the thin Measurent on the nodifier sengers; t with I unit.
+N he pass e the ran is model is that ap for exan Pistols) if ote that, engers ca ge and .
+When ply to apple, the this due to an shoot Mira 1 from Shoo Explo D6 be any m within refields: This model has a 4+ invulnerable save.
+Inge Launchers: Your opponent must subtract me any hit rolls made against this model in the sting phase.
+In odes: If this model is reduced to 0 wounds, roll a sefore removing it from the battlefield and before models disembark.
+On a 6 it explodes, and each unit in 6" suffers 1 mortal wound.
+TRANSPORT This mo odel can transpo rt 6 <m.< td="">ASQUE> INFANTRY models.</m.<> ASQUE > INFAN TRY mo dels.
+FACTION KEYWORDS AELDARI, HARLEQUINS, <masque></masque> KEYWORDS VEHIC CLE, T RANSP ORT, FLY, S TARWE EAVER TO OTHER DESIGNATION OF THE PARTY OF THE PAR model.
+If a Webway Gate is destroyed, remove both arch pieces from the battlefield.